Welcome to Cherokee Baskets

 Cherokee and other Southeast Indian rivercane double woven baskets are the oldest form of basketry in the Southeast.
 By varying the under/over interval, bias plaiting has been used to create other decorative structural patterns such as zigzags and diamonds.
 Before the Cherokee were removed, baskets were an integral part of the women's role in the tribe.

 Weaving Cherokee basket twill patterns honors Ka no he lv hi, the old ways.
 Although the names of the designs (see examples here), Mountain Peaks, Peace Pipe, Flowing Water and Man in Coffin, are not ancient, the designs continue to conjure visions of ancient Cherokee culture.
 It is has been said baskets manifest joys, sorrows, dreams, ideals and longings for the beautiful.

 Please feel free to contact us with questions and comments by clicking here

-Products are added daily.
-We hope to finish editing the web site this summer.
+Products are added or sold daily.
 If you would like some information, or want to buy product, please let us know so we can assist with postage and handling or availability.